 Before 2003

 I don’t really remember Alan Trammell much as a player.
 His best years were with the early-1980s Tigers, a team that reached its prime before my time.
 Cal Ripken’s amazing career overshadowed Trammell in his heyday while the monster numbers generated at shortstop by Derek Jeter and Alex Rodriguez kept me from looking back to closely at what I had missed.
-Still, Trammell left behind a legacy of steady production and close to 70 wins above replacement.
+Still, Trammell left behind a legacy of steady production and well over 60 wins above replacement.
 Perhaps Barry Larkin is a good statistical match for Trammell.